ual-cci/MSc-Coding-1/session1.md

 - We do this by setting the frequency of the carrier oscillator, and adding the output of the second oscillator (the modulator) to it.
 - If we don't change the amplitude of the modulator, not much will happen, because it will simply be adding a value between 1 and -1
 - When we increase the amplitude of the modulator (i.e. change the 'modulation index'), this doesn't change the amplitude of the carrier - the sound output doesn't get louder.
+## Frequency Modulation can do lots of things for you
 - If the frequency of the modulator is greater than the threshold of pitch perception (20 hz), increasing the modulation index makes the sound brighter
 - i.e. the frequency content of the signal increases in complexity as you increase the modulation index
 - The higher the modulation index, the more sidebands are created, increasing the brightness of the sound
-- If the carrier and modulator are factors or multiples of each other, there is less beating (the sounds are harmonics of one another.
-If not, there is increased beating (the sounds are inharmonic) and eventually, noise (they become highly complex).
+- If the carrier and modulator are factors or multiples of each other, there is less beating (the sounds are harmonics of one another).
+- If not, there is increased beating (the sounds are inharmonic) and eventually, noise (they become highly complex).
 - You can use this technique to do lots of things, including generating pseudo-random numbers.
 - John Chowning demonstrated that you could theoretically use this technique to simulate almost any sound with enough parameterised modulators.
 - https://ccrma.stanford.edu/people/john-chowning